 - Read Guy Rundle’s recent article with a good overview of the Swedish case against Julian Assange and the implications for Wikileaks.

-- See High Court Ruling for a new summary of the proceedings and other updates.
+- See July 2011 High Court Appeal for a new summary of the proceedings and other updates.

 - Read the Swedish police report in Swedish and here in English.

 - Read A Most Wanted List of Missing Items in the Julian Assange Case, by Dave Phillips, on the missing hard evidence in the Assange case